-To measure the performance of the actuators of the display in terms of free deflection, stiffness, blocked force, and bandwidth, five teeth were randomly selected and tested.
+To measure the performance of the actuators of the display in terms of free deflection, stiffness, blocked force, and bandwidth, five teeth were randomly selected out of five different combs and tested.
 The measurements were conducted under two test conditions, $l_2 = 7.5$ mm and $l_2 = 10.0$ mm.